-9.7a Three belief systems influenced numerous powerful states and empires across the Eastern Hemisphere.
+9.7a Three belief systems influenced numerous, powerful states and empires across the Eastern Hemisphere.

-- > Students will map the extent of the Muslim, Neo-Confucian, and Christian realms and compare the relative size and power of these realms ca. 1400. - ➤ Students will map the extent of the Ottoman Empire and Ming Dynasty at the height of their power.
+- Students will map the extent of the Muslim, Neo-Confucian, and Christian realms and compare the relative size and power of these realms ca. 1400. - Students will map the extent of the Ottoman Empire and the Ming Dynasty at the height of their power.

-9.7b The dominant belief system and the ethnic and religious composition of the Ottoman Empire and the Ming Dynasty affected their social, political, and economic structures and organization.
+9.7b The dominant belief systems and the ethnic and religious compositions of the Ottoman Empire and the Ming Dynasty affected their social, political, and economic structures and organizations.

-Students will analyze how the ethnic and religious composition of the Ottoman Empire and the Ming Dynasty were reflected in their political and societal organization.
+Students will analyze how the ethnic and religious compositions of the Ottoman Empire and the Ming Dynasty were reflected in their political and societal organizations.